Buntelrus/Old-Reddit-Enhancer/README.md

-# Userscript-Template
+# Old Reddit Enhancer
-clone this repository to start a new Userscript
+Install this userscript if you want to hide comments on https://old.reddit.com.